Courses Bachelor Display 2025-2026

 Bachelor Economics and Business Economics - Economics Year 2 Compulsory Course(s)

-Bachelor Economics and Business Economics - Emerging Markets Year 2 Elective Course(s)
+Bachelor Economics and Business Economics - Emerging Markets Year 2 Disciplinary Course(s)

 Bachelor Economics and Business Economics - Emerging Markets Year 3 Elective Course(s)